vseib/deep-learning-nano-degree/README.md

     https://github.com/udacity/deep-learning-v2-pytorch.git
 ```

-Since I was learning pytorch during that course, many of my solutions are embedded into the original task descriptions of Udacity.
+Since I was learning PyTorch during that course, many of my solutions are embedded into the original task descriptions of Udacity.
 Further, my code is very similar in style and structure to what I learned during that program.

 ## Installation